-A number of toolkits and frameworks provide transparent support for Linux desktop notificatoions.
+A number of toolkits and frameworks provide transparent support for Linux desktop notifications.
 This includes Electron, GTK, KDE and QML.

 Status icons are the same concept as the system tray or the taskbar on Windows, or menu bar icons on Mac.
-These are supported on most Linux distributions, through libappindicator.
+These are supported on most Linux distributions, through abstractions such as libappindicator.

 A number of Linux distributions don’t show status icons.
 It is still possible to provide a status icon, and it will be shown in some distributions.
 However, in order to ensure compatibility, it is recommended to only use status icons in a supplementary manner, and not to rely on them as the only mechanism for providing status information or access to particular features.
 This includes « minimize to tray » (or equivalent) functionality.

 XEmbed style icons will function on desktops that support them with the

 StatusNotifier style icons will not function without extra permissions as it requires talking to a non-hardenend host service.
 Risks include impersonation of other software and exploitation of bugs in the host service such as image decoders.

 At the very minimum to use StatusNotifier you must have the

 --talk-name=org.kde.StatusNotifierWatcher permission to register an item.

 Depending on the exact implementation of StatusNotifier that your application is